Table of Contents_

 There are multiple distinctions to be made between LCD and CRT monitors, as well as LCD vs LED monitors, but that’s for another post.
-A liquid crystal display (LCD) has liquid crystals squeezed between two sheets of glass along with an electron gun that shoots an electron beam, while a CRT (cathode ray tube) monitor features a number of cathode-ray tubes.
+A liquid crystal display (LCD) has liquid crystals squeezed between two sheets of glass, while a CRT (cathode ray tube) monitor features a number of cathode-ray tubes.
 This overall difference in design leads to widely different use case scenarios, such as when you are comparing LCD vs LED monitors for gaming.

 Here are more differences between CRT and LCD screens.